 Apart from the cannabis plant, you can find terpinolene is rosemary and sage.
 The compound is a natural antioxidant and antibacterial.
 It has a smokey aroma and can reduce activity in the brain to make you feel less anxious.

-Enhancing The Therapeutic Benefits of CBD – Terpenes and The Entourage Effect
+Benefits of CBD – Terpenes and The Entourage Effect

 Even though CBD itself has so many therapeutic benefits, imagine if you somehow combined all these positive effects with those of the terpenes found in the cannabis plant.
 The medicinal value of that CBD product will be unmatched.
 Terpenes certainly are significant for people willing to try CBD products.
 They can work together with this magical cannabinoid and enhance its effects on the body, which is why using a CBD oil with additional terpenes is always a good idea.